Telling someone that you have an addiction can be challenging, but there are many ways in which you can make things easier on yourself.

 If you have researched the sort of help available, tell your parents the type of treatment you feel that you need.

 For those with no idea of how to find the right rehab, now is the time to pool your resources with your parents.
-Look together for therapists, addiction treatment centers, or 12-step support groups near you so you can kickstart your recovery with all the help you need in place.
+Look together for therapists, addiction treatment centers, a mental health professional, or alcoholics anonymous support groups near you so you can kickstart your recovery with all the help you need in place.
+The Substance Abuse and Mental Health Services Administration provides offers a treatment locator tool that can help you, your family, and friends find professional help and treatment options.

 How to Get an Addict to Tell the Truth

-There are many red flags for addiction.
+There are many red flags for a person struggling with addiction.
 Lying is one of the earliest identifiable signs that addiction is developing.

 People addicted to drink or drugs lie for many reasons, often lying about alcohol intake and lying about their behavior when confronted by loved ones.
 Shame often underpins these lies, as does outright denial.
 Also, addiction triggers changes to the function and structure of the brain, often leading to someone speaking with less than complete honesty.